 Main image courtesy of Santouka Ramen

-In the last 14 years, I had been in LA, I have seen ramen ya’s (restaurants) come and go while some have gone on to blow up… making it rain Benjamins where they could buy piles of blow and matching his and her Ferrari’s.
+In the last 14 years, I had been in LA, I have seen ramen ya’s (restaurants) come and go while some have gone on to blow up, making it rain Benjamins, enough to buy piles of blow and matching his and her Ferrari’s.

 The days of word of mouth was also a time when I learned who I could trust because I had one friend who simply judged restaurants solely on the quantity of food.
 If you want to know, he is no longer part of my (Greg) circle of trust.

 Japanese Chains vs. the Rise of “Instant Ramen” Bandwagon Restaurants